BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Kill player: `kill`

 To complete this objective the player needs to kill another player.
 The first argument is amount of players to kill.
-You can also specify additional arguments: `name:` followed by the name will only accept killing players with this name, `required:` followed by a list of conditions separated with commas will only accept killing players meeting these conditions and `notify` will display notifications when a player is killed, optionally with the notification interval after colon.
+You can also specify additional arguments: `name:` followed by the name will only accept killing players with this name, `required:` followed by a list of conditions separated with commas will only accept killing players meeting these conditions and `notify` will display notifications when a player is killed, optionally with the notification interval after a colon.

+The kill objective has three properties: `left` is the amount of players still left to kill, `amount` is the amount of already killed players and `total`is the initially required amount to kill.

 !!! example
     ```YAML